migueldeicaza/MonoTouch.Dialog/README.markdown

 custom ring tones from system ringtones).
 The summary view will show the radio element that is currently selected.

-Sections are added by calling the Add method which supports the C# 4.0 syntax to initialize a RootElement in one pass.
+Sections are added by calling the Add method or using the C# 4 initializer syntax.
+The Insert methods are provided to insert sections with an animation.

 If you create the RootElement with a Group instance (instead of a RadioGroup) the summary value of the RootElement when displayed in a